-On the basis of the experimental results, a polymer-concentrationrelated retention model is proposed that accounts for the observed retention behavior.
-It is well-known that polymer molecules may interact with each other in solution and the degree of interaction depends greatly on polymer concentration.
-Three concentration regimes were proposed (de Gennes 1979; Ying and Chu 1987) as dilute $(c < c^)$, semidilute $(c^ < c < c^{})$, and concentrated $(c^{} < c)$, where c^ is the overlap concentration crossover from the dilute to the semidilute regime and c^{} is the overlap concentration crossover from the semidilute to the concentrated regime.
+Based on the experimental results, a polymer concentration-related retention model is proposed which accounts for the observed retention behavior.
+It is well known that polymer molecules may interact with each other in solution and the degree of interaction depends greatly on polymer concentration.
+Three concentration regimes were proposed (de Gennes 1979; Ying and Chu 1987) as dilute ($c < c^$), semidilute ($c^ < c < c^{}$), and concentrated ($c^{} < c$), where c^ is the overlap concentration crossover from dilute to semidilute regimes and c^{} is the overlap concentration crossover from semidilute to concentrated regimes.
 More specifically, as shown in Fig. 10, in the dilute regime, polymer molecules exist in solution as free coils where little interaction occurs.
-In the semidilute regime, where polymer concentration is greater than the overlap concentration, c^ , macromolecules start to contact each other and intermolecular interactions occur.
-With further increase in concentration (especially when the concentration is more than c^{}), the intermolecular entanglements dominate the interaction, resulting in the formation of a network structure (Ferry 1948).
-For our HPAM, brine, and temperature, we measured c to be 300 ppm and c^{} to be 3,000 ppm.
+In the semidilute regime where polymer concentrations occur.
+With further increase in concentration (especially when the concentration is above c^{}), the intermolecular entanglements dominate the interaction, resulting in the formation of a network structure (Ferry 1948).
 When dealing with polymer retention on sand surfaces, this concentration-based interaction among polymer molecules in solution may be used to explain the adsorption mechanism.

 In the dilute regime, polymer molecules exist in solution as free coils but tend to take a flat orientation when they adsorb onto the rock surface.
-In this configuration, most, if not all, of the molecular segments are in contact with the surface.
-It was called 2D adsorption (Peterson and Kwei 1961).
-In this regime, 2D adsorption dominates retention, and polymer molecules continue to be adsorbed until the maximum coverage is reached.
-As shown by
+In this configuration, most, if not all of the molecular segments are in contact with the surface.
+It was called two-dimensional adsorption (Peterson and Kwei 1961).
+In this regime, two-dimensional adsorption dominates retention, and polymer molecules continue to be adsorbed until the maximum coverage is reached.
+As shown by Region A in Fig. 11, adsorption is independent of polymer concentration.